aaron-cesaro/SgameProEthSample/README.md

 ```
 npm install -g ethereumjs-testrpc
 ```
-Using the terminal go to sGameProSample folder and type:
+Using the terminal go to SgameProEthSample folder and type:
     ```
     testrpc
     ```